 Standing unsteadily buck naked in front of a total stranger while she closely examines & airbrushes every inch of your body.

 Even though it’s hard and I don’t enjoy identifying myself as disabled, I needed to have a conversation about my invisible disabilities with the spray tan place beforehand.
-You can read more on having these type of conversations, in my post, A Recipe For Asking For Help.
+Check out more about conversations about invisible disability to make it even easier.

 First, there’s the problem of taking off your clothing & shoes.
 When I began going to Sol Potion Spray Tanning Studio, they didn’t have chairs in their tiny changing rooms adjacent to the spray rooms.
 Once I explained my ”problem” to the owner/sprayer, she immediately took a chair from the lobby & brought it into the room.

 I use a wall to hold on to when asked to bend over (sorry for the visual) and because I already told the technician that my balance sucks, she moves extra quick.
 Although the entire process is uncomfortable, it’s well worth it in the end.
 I mean, If I’m gonna make the effort to take off my leg braces and stumble around a pool in a bathing suit, I might as well attempt to camouflage my thigh dimples and look bronzed & healthy doing so, right?

 2. I Won’t Win The ”Neatest Chip Pile” Award At The Blackjack Table

 Due to progressive hand neuropathy (If you have it and your hands hurt, check out my new find!
 Hand massager for neuropathy.
 It’s changed my life!), there are a lot of things I struggle with that once came easily…Like, writing with a pen, buttoning clothing, using a zipper, twisting off toothpaste caps, etc. On a recent trip to Las Vegas, I discovered yet another task that requires a steady hand and use of a pincher grip, playing blackjack.